mniedzie/ML4DQM-DC_SharedTools/DatasetCrafting/README.md

 ```
 python3 run_file_conf.py -s <seed_file_path> -i <input_file_path> -c <config_file_path>
 ```
 * -s or --seedfile defines the file with input histograms meant to be resampled.
+It can be either csv/txt file which will be loaded into a dataframe, or json file will be used to pick required histograms from input file.
 If seed file is not provided, a 10 random histograms will be chosen from the input file
 * -i or --infile defines the input file, with a set of same type of histograms as seed file.
 Preferably, this file should contain all available histograms of given type.
 These histograms are used to find a set of similar ones to the resampled histogram.
 * -o or --outfile deifnes the output csv file with resampled histograms.
 If not defined, some default filename is used.
 * -c or --configuration provides path to configuration file.
 The syntax of configuration file is well explained in ```configurations/example_configuration.cfg```.